avgjoe1017/AffirmBeats-2.0/MD_DOCS/METRICS_INTEGRATION.md

 ## Overview

-This guide provides information about the metrics collection infrastructure in the AffirmBeats backend.
+This guide provides information about the metrics collection infrastructure in the Recenter backend.

 ## Metrics Collection